Santiago López (footballer, born 2006)

-Santiago López Grobin (born 9 February 2006) is an Argentine professional footballer who plays as a winger for Rosario Central, on loan from Independiente.
+Santiago López Grobin (born 9 February 2006) is an Argentine professional footballer who plays as a winger for Tigre, on loan from Independiente.

 Club career

 Born in Nono, Córdoba, Santiago López started his career with Club Atlético Independiente at the age of eleven.
 On 10 February 2022 he signed his first professional contract with the club.
 On 16 July 2023 he made his competitive debut in a 1–0 win against Central Córdoba in Argentine Primera División.

 On 4 February 2025, Rosario Central announced that they had signed López on loan.

 International career

 Santiago López has represented Argentina at under-17 level.